PrincetonUniversity/removing_tedium/03_aliases_and_shell_functions/README.md

 $ lastweek
 ```

-To change the number of days the report is created for add an argument.
+To change the number of days the report is created for, add the days argument.
 For instance, to see all jobs over the last 12 days (instead of the default of 7):

 ```
 $ lastweek 12
 ```

-Lastly, to see the individual job steps, add the number of days and `s` as a second parameter:
+Lastly, to see all of the individual job steps, add the number of days and any second parameter such as `a` for "all":

 ```
 $ lastweek 3 a